martinisoft/funnies/README.md

 Funnies
 =======

-Read your favorite Web Comics on one page, just like a Newspaper.
+Discover and share your favorite web comics.

 ### Why?

 I love reading my web comics every week.
 In real life I have a newspaper with it all in one section.
 Why not online?
 RSS Feeds are useless because you have to separartely go to each page for updates.

 ### Donate!